-Petition No. 17-14RZ is a City-Initiated Zoning Map Amendment.
+Petition No. 17-15RZ is a City-Initiated Zoning Map Amendment.
 The City of Venice is asking to rezone the subject property with the permission of the property owner.

-On July 13, 2017 the applicant submitted a Building Permit Application for the construction of a new single-family home which was placed "on hold" on July 25, 2017 due to technicalities on the site plans and lack of a city zoning designation.
-When the subject property was annexed into the City of Venice in 2001, the property did not formally adopt a City of Venice zoning designation, therefore does not have a current city-zoning designation.
+On August 23rd, 2017 the applicant submitted a Building Permit Application for the construction of a masonry privacy wall and fence which was placed "on hold" on August 29th, 2017 due to its lack of a city zoning designation.
+When the subject property was annexed into the City of Venice in 2002, the property did not formally adopt a City of Venice zoning designation, therefore does not have a current city-zoning designation.
 Rezoning the property is necessary for the maintenance of the official City of Venice Zoning Map.